Wublab/code-for-TubroPETase/README.md

-# code-for-TubroPETase
+# code-for-TurboPETase

-code for TubroPETase paper
+code for TurboPETase paper

 Cui YL et al. Deep learning-aided redesign of a hydrolase for near 100% PET depolymerization under industrially relevant conditions.
 2023.
 In submission.